Psychotherapy in London

 About Me

-I also co-founded Men Connect, running experiential groups focused on emotional literacy, masculinity, and relational development, work that informs how I support both men and women in building healthier, more connected relationships.
+I also co-founded Men Connect, experiential groups exploring emotional literacy, masculinity, and relational development.
+This work continues to inform my practice — for both men and women.

 Credentials & Memberships: